Native Linux Microcontainers

 If your EC2 instance is in a private subnet without public IP:

-# Create SSH tunnel (from your workstation)
+# Create SSH tunnel through bastion (from your workstation)

-ssh -i ~/.ssh/your-key.pem -L 50051:localhost:443 ubuntu@<BASTION_IP>
+ssh -i ~/.ssh/your-key.pem -L 50051:<PRIVATE_IP>:443 ubuntu@<BASTION_IP>

 # Configure client to use localhost